lextas/vuelidate-summary/README.md

 This plugin is far from perfect but it could be adjusted to your own needs.

 ### Summary
 This plugin loops through the validation object of [vuelidate](https://github.com/vuelidate/vuelidate) and creates a new array of invalid fields.
-This result has the following format:
+The result has the following format:

 ```
 [